-1 Identify a Core Group of Interested Students

-Forming and sustaining a UNICEF Club may take a considerable amount of time and dedication.
+Identify a Core Group of Interested Students Forming and sustaining a UNICEF Club may take a considerable amount of time and dedication.
 You need other students who are equally passionate about UNICEF's work and will help you get the ball moving.
 Including others in leadership roles early in the process will help you reach out to more people and provide diverse perspectives.
 It will also make the leadership transition easier at the end of your term.
-Involve students in different academic grades to ensure that all of your leaders will not be graduating in the same year.
 Remember, we require four leaders when you register to become a club!
-For ways in which you can structure your executive board, check out our Leading Your Club Guide at unicefclubs.org.
+For ways in which you can structure your executive board check out our Leading your Club Guide at unicefclubs.org.

-2 Choose an Advisor

-All UNICEF Clubs are required to have an advisor.
+Choose an Advisor All UNICEF Clubs are required to have an advisor.
 This can be a responsible adult who is 25 or older.
 It should not be a UNICEF staff member.
-Take time to select someone who cares about UNICEF's mission and has time to dedicate to your success.
+Take time to select someone who cares about UNICEF's mission and has the time to dedicate to your success.
 Be prepared to outline your goals for the club in the year ahead and be honest about the level of support you think you'll need to get things off the ground.
-Keep in mind that we are committed to child safeguarding, and for that reason, we require all high school club advisors to take a background check.
-Learn more in our Advisor Tips.